 - Versatility: Will you need to perform more advanced cuts?

 There are three different variations on a traditional table saw.
 In most home woodshops, table saws stand on their own legs.
 They often have wheels for mobility around the shop floor.
 In heavier industrial environments, the legs are replaced with a full cabinet.
-All the best table saws and miter saws connect with dust management systems, usually with a bag or hose that attaches near the blade.
+All the best table saws and miter saws connect with dust management systems, usually with a bag or hose that attaches to the blade.

 Unlike table saws, miter saws don’t usually come with stands.
-They sit on the workbench while you use them and, in some cases, they come with extension arms for added support.
+They sit on the workbench while you use them, and, in some cases, they come with extension arms for added support.
 There are two main types of miter saws.

 The Basic Miter Saw

 Every miter saw should allow you to complete two styles of cuts.
-You should be able to use the most basic styles to create straight cuts, which slices through the width of a plank of wood at a 90-degree angle.
+You should be able to use the most basic styles to create straight cuts, which slice through the width of a plank of wood at a 90-degree angle.
 The basic styles also allow you to complete angled cuts.
 To achieve this, you adjust the angle of the blade over your material and pull the blade down the same way you would with a straight cut.
 To achieve more advanced cuts, you need a compound miter saw.

 The Compound Miter Saw

-Miter Saw vs Table Saw Uses
+Miter Saw vs. Table Saw Uses

 Table Saw Uses